adamrork/HybFilter/README.md

 ### 02_removePtc.sh

 This script was written primarily to remove sequences containing premature termination codons (ptc).
-Although many such ptc may be artifacts, the product of sequencing or assembly errors, those which are real could imply that the sequences containing them are pseudogenes.
+Although many such ptc may be artifacts, the product of sequencing or assembly errors, those which are real suggest pseudogenization of the sequences containig them.
 In the context of a standard phylogenetic analysis, such data might not only be low-signal, but high-noise due to relaxed selection.
 This could, of course, be tested on a sequence-by-sequence basis and clearly pseudogenized sequences filtered out; this approach represents a blunt yet effective one for handling such data.

 ### 03_removeLoci.sh